 • Bring your dog into the house on a leash and give it a tour of the house.
 Try keeping the mood calm and relaxed and redirect any chewing or grabbing of objects with a "leave-it'' and offering an appropriate toy.

 • If you have a resident cat(s), keep the cat secure until you know how the dog will react to it.
 Use doors, gates, and leashes to prevent contact initially.
 Don't give the dog the opportunity to chase the cat.
 Make sure the cat has escape options.
 Keep initial encounters brief.
 Manage all interactions.

 Have patience with your new dog's behavior, level of training, and the time it takes to establish a bond with you.
 Give your new dog time and space to adjust.
 Commit time the first few days to get to know your dog's habits and personality.
-Establish a routine for the dog and balance interaction and down-time.
-This is a period of trust-building, so don't scare or yell at the dog or try to force close contact.
+Establish a routine for the dog and balance interactions and down-time.
+This time is a period of trust-building, so don't scare or yell at the dog or try to force close contact.
 Watch your dog's postures and expressions.
-Learn to read him.
-It may even take up to several months for you to get to know your dog's true nature; And don't forget, your new dog is trying to do the same with you!
+Learn to read your dog.
+It may even take up to several months for you to get to know your dog's true nature; and don't forget, your new dog is trying to do the same with you!

 ***PLEASE DO NOT TAKE YOUR NEW PET TO THE PARK OR

-To qualify for a refund, you must have taken your adopted pet to the "well pet" visit within the required 10-day time period.
-(A free "well pet" visit is included in the adoption fee.)
+To qualify for a refund, you must have taken your adopted pet to the "well pet" visit (included in adoption fee) within the required 10-day time period.

 The vet must provide documentation that your pet is seriously ill.
 If you are unable to afford to treat the animal or if you choose to return the animal to the shelter, the shelter will either refund your money or allow you to choose another animal.